The Divine Lady: Cast

+Music

+The film featured a theme song entitled “Lady Divine,” by Richard Kountz (words) and Nathaniel Shilkret (music).
+The song is sung off screen on the soundtrack by Frank Munn both solo and as a duet with Helen Clark.
+Also featured on the soundtrack is a song entitled “Pearl Of Mine” by Percy Fletcher.

-Preservation status
+Preservation

 The film still survives intact along with its Vitaphone soundtrack.
 This film was a joint preservation project of the UCLA Film and Television Archive and the Museum of Modern Art Department of Film in cooperation with the Czechoslovak Film Archive.
 It was restored in conjunction with the project American Moviemakers: The Dawn of Sound.

 Home media

 In 2009, the film was released on manufactured-on-demand DVD by the Warner Archive Collection.